Black millionaire denied entry to top London bar claims he was racially profiled

 Related video: Jamelia discusses anti-racism protests in the UK

-A Black millionaire and celebrity jewellery consultant who was denied entry to a popular London bar says he was racially profiled.
+A Black millionaire and celebrity jeweller who was denied entry to a popular London bar says he was racially profiled.

 Lamar Berko, 30, queued to enter 100 Wardour Street in Soho, West End, with eight Black friends last week but said they were turned away from the restaurant and given conflicting reasons about why.